AngleProtocol/angle-docs/resources/app-faq.md

 The protocol has a target hedge ratio, and a limit hedge ratio (higher than the target).
 When the hedge ratio goes above the target, traders are unable to open new positions.
 When it goes above the limit, some positions can be force-closed to make the hedge ratio go back to the target.

+### What happens if the protocol doesn't have enough funds in reserve?

+In the case of Hedging Agents, the protocol will always let them get out of a position and close their exposure.
+However, if there isn't enough funds as well, Hedging Agents will first get the collateral present in the pool, and then receive an amount of sanTokens from the collateral/stablecoin pool they had a position on for the remaining value of collateral they should get.
+They can then sell those sanTokens whenever the pools have more funds.

 ## Standard Liquidity Providers

 ### Why are the APYs different for same asset pools?